aerogear/mobile-security-service/README.md

 ## Getting Started

-If you'd like to simply run the entire application in `docker-compose`, check out the relevant section.
+If you'd like to simply run the entire application in `docker-compose`, follow [these instructions](#Run-Entire-Application-with-Docker-Compose).

 Golang projects are kept in a [workspace](https://golang.org/doc/code.html#Workspaces) that follows a very specific architecture.
 Before cloning this repo, be sure you have a `$GOPATH` environment variable set up.